Pulsed Generation of Continuous-Variable Cluster States in a Phononic Quantum Network: One-step Generation of Beam-splitter Operation

 The corresponding quadrature operators are

 This transformation corresponds to a single-step beam-splitter operation between the mechanical modes $b_n$ and $b_{N+n}$.
-When $\theta = \pi/8$, it is a $50{:}50$ beam splitter.
-The cavity mode acts only as a mediating bus and is disentangled from the mechanical modes after the interaction.
+For $\theta=\pi/8$, it becomes a $50{:}50$ beam splitter.
+The cavity mode acts only as a mediating bus and becomes disentangled from the mechanical modes at the end of the interaction.

-\section{Components of symplectic matrix}
+\section{Components of Symplectic Matrix}